bernardopires/django-tenant-schemas/README.markdown

 ### ./manage.py sync_schemata ###

-This command runs the `syncdb` command (from South if it is installed, from Django otherwise) for every registered database schema.
+This command runs the `syncdb` command for every registered database schema.
 You can sync **all** of your apps and domains in a single run.

 The options given to `sync_schemata` are passed to every `syncdb`.
 So if you use South, you may find this handy: